Welcome, thank you for registering your little one in our program!

-As authorized on the registration request, we will use the payment method on file to charge a Tuition Deposit in the amount of one (1) month of tuition will be charged (before subsidies and grants) to secure your child’s spot in the program.
+- A Tuition Deposit in the amount of one (1) month of tuition will be charged (before subsidies and grants) to secure your child’s spot in the program

-The Tuition Deposit is fully refundable, minus a 5% processing fee, if you cancel your registration for any reason within the notice period as per our withdrawal policy which is outlined in the Withdrawal Policy.
+- The Tuition Deposit is fully refundable, minus a 5% processing fee, if you cancel your registration for any reason in accordance with our our withdrawal policy

-If the withdrawal request is not received within the required notice period, the Tuition Deposit is forfeited and becomes non-refundable.
+- If the withdrawal request is not received in accordance with the withdrawal policy, the Tuition Deposit is forfeited and becomes non-refundable